djevans071/Rebalancing-Citibike/README.md

 So why don't we just use bike availablity to make our predictions?
 Because bike availability by itself does not take into account the variabilty of station sizes and how quickly people check out and return bikes, which are the real indicators of bike demand.
 The flow is negative if bikes are leaving the station and positive if bikes are entering a station.
 (What we have essentially is a first derivative of bike availability)

-We can also see that at minimum flow, there there are still bikes leaving the station, giving us advance warning of when the station would be depleted.
+We can also see that at maximum negative flow, there there are still bikes leaving the station, giving us advance warning of when the station would be depleted.
 Similarly, we see a similar effect at the end of the day when we have peak flow back into the station.

 ## Thresholding for Rebalancing Recommendation
 ![](images/slide10.png)